vijaysali/Bounty-IRC-Expenses/README.md

 - dilip: @bot addm new Shrivatsa
 - bot: Shrivatsa created

+Next
+- Integrate with a chat solution like Slack
+- Define commands and enable actions on the chat (Slack) interface

 If you are going for the kill and you really want to wow us:

 1. Pull Reports on Historical Data.
 Ex: @bot report Jan